 The doctor is more likely to recommend surgery in severe cases or when the progression of the condition is fast.
 It’s not usually the first line of treatment because of the risks involved, although newer spinal fusion surgeries provide better outcomes.

 Braces are an appliance the patient needs to wear to delay the progression of the spinal curvature.
 It is ideal for those diagnosed before they reached their teens.
 What it does is compress certain types of bones to slow down their growth.
 At the same time, it can hasten the development of slow-growing bones.

 When left untreated, scoliosis can worsen once the child reaches adulthood.
 It can become severe and compress the rib cage, putting significant pressure on the lungs and heart, which in turn needs to pump harder.
 It can also squeeze other internal organs or induce back pain.

 The sooner your child gets treatment, the better.
-An orthopedic specialist in Utah can provide you with the right advice and peace of mind.
+An orthopedic specialist in Utah or in your local area can provide you with the right advice and peace of mind.